DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 **CV1** and **CV2** input jacks can be patched to any analog or digital module, depending the role given to CV input jack (assignments from module's SETUP, tracks 5 for CV1, track 6 for CV2), the nature of the voltages are different regardling assignment.
 From module's SETUP, while assigning a role for CV1 and CV2, the hint system is displaying explanations about selected role, and the voltages requirement.

 **PATTRN.** input jack can be patched to any analog module (or digital, if CV2 is assigned as PATTRN- / previous pattern select), in order to select the current pattern by voltage.
 In this case, the pattern's potentiometer is inoperative.
-However, if CV2 is assigned as **PATTRN-** (previous pattern select), in this case both **CV2** and **PATTRN.** input jacks are listening for +10V 1ms triggers, to select respectively previous or next pattern.
+However, if CV2 is assigned as **PATTRN-** (previous pattern select), in this case both **CV2** and **PATTRN.** input jacks are listening for +10V 1ms triggers, to select respectively previous or next pattern (relatively from current pattern).

-While STEP-RECORDING is active (applicable for melodic tracks only), the module's panel reflects the temporary jacks assignments (for these three jacks):
+While STEP-RECORDING is engaged (applicable for melodic tracks only), the module's plate reflects the temporary jacks assignments for these three jacks (and left side buttons):

 - _REVerse play_ input becomes **PITCH** input, patched to **PITCH** output of MIDI-CV module to record pitches from MIDI controller.
 - _PENDULUM play_ input becomes **GATE** input, patched to **GATE** output of MIDI-CV module to detect monophonic keypresses from MIDI controller.
 - _CV1_ input becomes **VEL**ocity input, (optionally) patched to **VEL.** output of MIDI-CV module, to record KEY ON velocities from MIDI controller.
-If not patched, _FranKe_ module is assuming velocities at maximum 100% (MIDI 127 equivalent).
+If not patched, _FranKe_ module doesn't alter existing velocities.

 ![](_img/InputJacksStepRec.png)